bricewalker/Hey-Jetson/README.md

 Mac: ```brew install libav```

 Windows: Browse to the [Libav Website](https://libav.org/download/).
 Scroll down to "Windows Nightly and Release Builds" and click on the appropriate link for your system (32-bit or 64-bit).
 Click nightly-gpl.

-Download most recent archive file.

-Extract the file.
-Move the usr directory to your C: drive.
+Download the most recent archive file, and extract it.
+Move the usr directory to your C: drive and run:

-Run :

 ```rename C:\usr avconv```
 <br>